neow3j/neow3j/README.md

 # Quickstart

-Neow3j is composed of an **SDK** for dApp development and a **devpack** for smart contract development.
+Neow3j is composed of an **SDK** for dApp development and a **devpack** for smart contract development -- which also includes a **compiler** (JVM to NeoVM).
 The following sections describe how to get started with them! :rocket:

 ## SDK